ourarash/ohlc-aggregator/README.md

 Aggregates ohlcv candle values into coarse-grained intervals.
 The intervals should be either minutes or days.

 The difference between this package and other packages is that rather than simply grouping each `n` candles into a group, if some candles from a group are missing, it still creates those groups.
+In other words, it creates predictable intervals.

 For example, in converting `1m` to `5m` candles, a naive implementation creates only one group for these candles:

-- `time: 8:59am`
+1. `time: 8:59am`
-- `time: 9:00am`
+2. `time: 9:00am`
-- `time: 9:01am`
+3. `time: 9:01am`
-- `time: 9:02am`
+4. `time: 9:02am`
-- `time: 9:03am`
+5. `time: 9:03am`

-However, we need two groups:
+However, this package creates two groups, based on predictable timing intervals, i.e., the start of each timing interval is divisible by 5m:

 - Group 1: `8:55 to 8:59`
 - Group 2: `9:00 to 9:05`

-This implementation still creates two groups although some candles are missing from each group.
+We still create two groups although some candles are missing from each group.

+Another example: Consider these candles:

+1. `time: 8:59am`
+2. `time: 9:00am`
+3. `time: 9:01am`
+4. `time: 9:02am`
+5. `time: 9:03am`

+6. `time: 9:04am`
+7. `time: 9:05am`
+8. `time: 9:06am`

+A naive implementation will create these groups:

+- Group 1: `8:59 to 9:03`, complete candle
+- Group 2: `9:04 to 9:06`, incomplete candle

+However, a predictable grouping would be:

+- Group 1: `8:55 to 9:00`, incomplete candle
+- Group 1: `9:00 to 9:04`, complete candle
+- Group 2: `9:05 to 9:09`, incomplete candle

-## Install
+# Install

 ```bash
 npm i -s ohlc-aggregator